Discrimination

 - Dress code and appearance – E.g. wearing a headscarf or a cross necklace

-As for fasting, you as an employer don’t have to provide meals for your staff but because Ramadan for example, consists of early breakfasts and late dinners, this can have an impact on how someone works throughout the day.
+As for fasting, you as an employer don’t have to provide meals for your staff.
+However, because Ramadan, for example, consists of early breakfasts and late dinners, this can have an impact on how someone works throughout the day.
 It might be beneficial to change your employees’ hours so and days to make their day more productive.
 This also includes breaks.
 They might not need a whole hour lunch but allocated breaks for the number of hours they are doing is necessary.

 An equal pay claim is expressly different from a sex discrimination claim (which might relate to discrimination in recruitment, training, promotion or dismissal).
-An equal pay claim is claim that you are being paid less than another (for example) man in your workplace, for equal work.
+An equal pay claim is claim that you are being paid less than someone of another gender in your workplace despite having the same role or carrying out equal work.

 In order to assemble a claim that you might have been discriminated against because of your disability, your employer must have knowledge of that disability.

-A common claim for disability discrimination is “discrimination arising from a disability”, whereby an employer treats an employee unfavourably because something arising in consequence of that employee’s disability and they cannot show that it is a proportionate means of achieving a legitimate aim.
+A common claim for disability discrimination is “discrimination arising from a disability”, where an employer treats an employee unfavourably because of something arising in consequence of that employee’s disability (such as absence) and they cannot show that it is a proportionate means of achieving a legitimate aim.

 Reasonable adjustments